LandonThomp/GraphingCalculator/README.md

 This is a Graphing Calculator made for windows.

-It uses WPF and C#.
+It uses XAML, C#, and Python.

 Made for CS 410 class.